-Moral concerns also prompted the rabbis to refrain from administering the Torah mandated laws of "breaking the neck of the heifer" and the sotah-water test.
-These changes are presented in a Mishnah in Sotah (9:9):
+Moral concerns also prompted the Rabbis to refrain from administering the Torah mandated laws of "breaking the neck of the heifer" and the sotah-water test.
+These changes are presented in Mishnah Sotah 9:9:

-When murderers increased in number the rite of breaking the heifer's neck was abolished....
-When adulterers increased in number, the application of the waters of jealousy ceased; and Rabbi Yohanan ben Zakkai abolished them as it is said, "I will not punish your daughters when they commit harlotry nor your daughters-in-law when they commit adultery, for they themselves [their husbands, commit adultery, too150]."
-(Hosea 4:14)
+When murderers increased in number, the rite of breaking the heifer's neck was abolished. . . .When adulterers increased in number, the application of the waters of jealousy ceased; and Rabbi Yohanan ben Zakkai abolished them as it is said, "I will not punish your daughters when they commit harlotry nor your daughters-in-law when they commit adultery, for they themselves [their husbands, commit adultery, too]" (Hos.
+4:14).150

-The law of "breaking the neck of the heifer" is stated in Deuteronomy 21:1-9 as follows:
+The law of "breaking the neck of the heifer" is stated in Deut.
+21:1-9 as follows:

-If, in the land that the Lord your God is assigning you to possess, someone slain is found in the open, the identity of the slayer not being known, your elders and magistrates shall go out and measure the distances from the corpse to the nearby towns.
+If, in the land that the Lord your God is assigning you to possess, someone slain is found in the open, the identity of the slaver not being known, your elders and magistrates shall go out and measure the distances from the corpse to the nearby towns.
 The elders of the town nearest to the corpse shall then take a heifer which has never been worked, which has never pulled in a yoke; and the elders of that town shall bring the heifer down to an everflowing wadi, which is not tilled or sown.
-There, in the wadi, the test proved ineffective because the adultery was public rather than secretive, see /(φ \Box κα, βρηχσ-εηκτηχ σξυν :χηχτ κ,) 9:9 ωψυξ βωβαν ηρσξ ωαηα βεχκτ λυβφ they shall break the heifer's neck.
-The priest's, sons of Levi, shall come forward; for the Lord your God has chosen them to minister to Him and to pronounce blessing in the name of the Lord, and every lawsuit and case of assault is subject to their ruling.
+There, in the wadi, they shall break the heifer's neck.
+The priests, sons of Levi, shall come forward; for the Lord your God has chosen them to minister to Him and to pronounce blessing in the name of the Lord, and every lawsuit and case of assault is subject to their ruling.
 Then all the elders of the town nearest to the corpse shall wash their hands over the heifer whose neck was broken in the wadi.
 And they shall make this declaration: "Our hands did not shed this blood, nor did our eyes see it done.
 Absolve, O Lord, Your people Israel whom You redeemed, and do not let guilt for the blood of the innocent remain among Your people Israel."
 And they will be absolved of bloodguilt for the blood of the innocent, for you will be doing what is right in the sight of the Lord.